mgmarlow/Ruby_TicTacToe/README.md

 ## Tic Tac Toe
-A Tic Tac Toe implementation with the Ruby programming language.
+A Tic Tac Toe implementation created with Ruby.

 ## To play: